Dirtywave/M8Docs/docs/M8HeadlessSetup.md

 1. Select the appropriate Serial Port in the M8 TouchDesigner app, if necessary.

 # Troubleshooting
-## Problem: TyUpdater says "IHEX parse error" when trying to install the M8 Firmware
+## Problem: TyUploader says "IHEX parse error" when trying to install the M8 Firmware
 ![](./images/invalid_firmware.png)

 This happens when the M8 Firmware was downloaded incorrectly.
 To solve this, carefully repeat **Step 2 (Install M8 Headless Firmware)** in the Installation Steps.